-The Tacoma LNG facility at the Port of Tacoma completed commissioning on February 1, 2022 and is expected to commence commercial operations in the first quarter of 2022.
-In December 2019, the Puget Sound Clean Air Agency (PSCAA) issued the air quality permit for the facility, and the Pollution Hearings Control Board of Washington State upheld the approval following extended litigation.
-When in-service, the Tacoma LNG facility will provide peak-shaving services to PSE's natural gas customers, and provide LNG as fuel to transportation customers, particularly in the marine market at a lower cost due to the facility's scale.
-Pursuant to an order by the Washington Commission, PSE will be allocated 43.0% of the capital and operating costs, consistent with the regulated portion of the Tacoma LNG facility, and Puget LNG will be allocated the remaining 57.0% of the capital and operating costs.
-The portion of the Tacoma LNG facility allocated to PSE will be subject to regulation by the Washington Commission.
+On February 1, 2022, the Tacoma LNG facility at the Port of Tacoma completed commissioning and commenced commercial operations.
+The Tacoma LNG facility provides peak-shaving services to PSE's natural gas customers, and provides LNG as fuel to transportation customers via Puget Energy's non-regulated subsidiary Puget LNG, particularly in the marine market at a lower cost due to the facility's scale.
+Pursuant to an order by the Washington Commission, PSE is allocated 43.0% of the capital and operating costs, consistent with the regulated portion of the Tacoma LNG facility, and Puget LNG is allocated the remaining 57.0% of the capital and operating costs.
+The portion of the Tacoma LNG facility allocated to PSE is subject to regulation by the Washington Commission.
+In December 2022, the Washington Commission approved and authorized PSE to seek recovery of costs related to the Tacoma LNG Facility concurrent with its 2023 PGA filing.